 - Ensure unpaid sales or purchases have been entered in Saasu.
 This is because the following opening inventory number will be net of the inventory traded in those transactions.
 In a simplistic way, opening inventory is what you haven’t sold yet, not what hasn’t been paid for.

-- Enter the last date of your previous record-keeping system into the field provided.
+- From the Main Menu select Items > Items > Opening Balances link.
+You will be at the Setup Item Opening Balances screen.
+Enter the last date of your previous record-keeping system into the field provided.

 - Enter the quantity of each inventory item from your previous accounting software and their unit cost – The line total will be calculated automatically.